telliott99/MyUnix/git1-setup.rst

 https://help.github.com/articles/which-remote-url-should-i-use/

-You can tell at a glance which method we're using:  the ``git://`` protocol is shown, that is SSH.
+You can tell at a glance which method we're using:  if the ``git://`` protocol is shown, that is SSH.
 Otherwise, we might have something like

 * ``https://github.com/username/myproject.git``